kiwi0fruit/misc/src/socionics-jat/README.md

 There are 16 reference types in Jung-Augustinavichiute-Talanov Socionics (JATS) that is one of the branches of Socionics.
 JATS is actually more like a trait model (like Big Five) not a type theory. *Victor Talanov himself isn’t affiliated with this article as his publications are in Russian language only*.
 But this article summarises some of his ideas.

 ***Each particular person does not belong to the one of reference types*** in JATS.
 But instead the similarity between the person and all 16 reference types is evaluated (using questionnaire).
-So we move from determining of the person’s type to the measuring Jung cognitive functions using similarity to reference typeS This procedure is described in more details in works of Talanov [sociotoday.narod.ru/index1.html](http://sociotoday.narod.ru/index1.html)
+So we move from determining of the person’s type to the measuring Jung cognitive functions using similarity to reference types.
+This procedure is described in more details in works of Talanov [sociotoday.narod.ru/index1.html](http://sociotoday.narod.ru/index1.html)

 This approach is also useful in determining of 1-3 closest reference types without questionnaire (using observations only).
 In this case the reference types are simply socionics types weighted with degrees of likeness.
 And even in this case the properties of Jung cognitive functions can be roughly determined using the Model A and weighted averaging of functions properties for all reference types found.